-Fig 3.
+Figure 3.
 Late-season blackleg disease incidence.

 Blackleg incidence in 2007 was higher than previous years by a large margin (Fig 3).
 Similar to the early-season vegetative evaluation, canola incidence increased as canola frequency in the rotation increased.
-Even in the "ideal" rotation, canola onceevery-four-years, blackleg incidence was 70 percent.
+Even in the "ideal" rotation, canola once-every-four-years, blackleg incidence was 70 percent.

 Although blackleg incidence was higher in some rotations in certain years, blackleg severity was generally low and similar across rotations.
 Since 2002, blackleg severity has been steadily increasing in all rotations, but still has remained relatively low (Fig 4).
 In 2007, the numbers continued to increase and for the first time severity in the continuous canola rotation was above two (on the severity rating scale of 0-5).
 A "two" on the rating scale is where we would start to see yield loss with about 20-25% of the stem infected with blackleg.
-In general, severity continued to increase in 2008 in all rotations, but still remained below a two on the rating scale.
-To date, there has been no obvious correlation between blackleg severity and crop rotation.
-We believe blackleg severity may not have increased very much over individual growing seasons for two reasons: (1) we plant a variety that is moderately-resistant or resistant to blackleg, and (2) because the study is being conducted under a conventional tillage system, which inhibits disease survival.
+Severity continued to increase in 2008 in most rotations, but still remained below a two on the rating scale.
+Severity slightly decreased in 2009 and increased again in 2010.
+Rainfall was lower in 2009 and higher in